Chueg/EmployeeTracker-Challenge-12/README.md

 ## License

-undefined
 ## Contributing

 ## Tests

-There are no tests for this project.
+There are no tests for this project, all of the validation occurs in the inquirer prompts.

 ## Questions